 - Set up direct deposit with your employer – You could provide your employer with your routing number and bank account number, but providing a canceled check ensures greater accuracy when setting up your direct deposit.

 - Set up direct payments with someone besides your employer – If you receive payments from the government or any other business, you may want the money deposited directly into your account.
 Providing a canceled check gives the payer the information needed to set you up.

 - Set up one-off payments – If you’re a freelancer and will do a job or two for a client, you may want direct deposit rather than waiting for payment in the mail or paying PayPal fees.

-- Automatic bill pay – If you’d rather have your rent, mortgage, car payment, or student loan payments withdrawn from your account automatically, the lender must set it up.
-It’s the reverse of direct deposit, but the creditor needs the same information along with your signature authorizing direct debit of the stated amount each month.
+- Automatic bill pay – If you’d rather have your rent, mortgage, car payment, or student loan payments withdrawn from your account via automatic payments, the lender must set up the electric payments.
+It’s the reverse of direct deposit, but the creditor needs the same information along with your signature authorizing direct debit to withdraw money of the stated amount each month.